book-g/DSA-Using-C/Data_Structures_Using_C/6__Linked_Lists/2__Singly_Linked_Lists/4__Inserting_a_New_Node_in_a_Linked_List/2__Inserting_a_Node_at_the_Beginning_of_a_Linked_List/readme.md

+## 2. Inserting a Node at the Beginning of a Linked List

  > Consider the linked list shown in Fig. 6.12.
 Suppose we want to add a new node with data 9 and add it as the first node of the list.
 Then the following changes will be done in the linked list.